Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 - an argument that neuroscience should come first
 - a substitute for the public foundations or evidence series

-The stronger lane is narrower and more constructive:
+The stronger research path is narrower and more constructive:

 - study SignWriting as readable and writable text
 - use real materials and real reader populations